Chunk overview and setup Beta

 ) and select Chunk Environment.

-This page lets you run the contents of your cci-agent-setup.yml file on a specific branch and immediately see the results from those ad-hoc tasks.
+This page lets you run the contents of your cci-agent-setup.yml file on a specific branch and immediately see the results.
 Use the Custom button to submit a task to Chunk and see the results.

-Merge the cci-agent-setup.yml file to your default branch when the results on the environment setup page are satisfactory.
+Merge the cci-agent-setup.yml file to your default branch when the results are satisfactory.

 Additional guidance for Chunk

-To improve Chunk’s ability to run tests and produce fixes that are aligned with stylistic/architectural preferences, you can include instructions.
-Your instructions can be in a markdown file (claude.md or agents.md) in the root of your repository.
-Chunk should pick this up automatically.
+To improve Chunk’s ability to run tests and produce fixes aligned with your stylistic and architectural preferences, you can include instructions in a markdown file.
+Name the file claude.md or agents.md and place it in the root of your repository.
+Chunk picks this up automatically.

 Troubleshooting